BNSF Railway

 The BNSF Railway Company is the principal operating subsidiary of parent company Burlington Northern Santa Fe, LLC.
-Headquartered in Fort Worth, Texas, the railroad's parent company is a wholly owned subsidiary of Berkshire Hathaway, Inc., of Omaha, Nebraska.
+Headquartered in Fort Worth, Texas, the railroad's parent company is a wholly owned subsidiary of Berkshire Hathaway Inc., of Omaha, Nebraska.
 The current CEO is Kathryn Farmer.

-According to corporate press releases, the BNSF Railway is among the top transporters of intermodal freight in North America.
+According to corporate press releases, BNSF Railway is among the top transporters of intermodal freight in North America.
 It also hauls bulk cargo, including coal.

 The creation of BNSF started with the formation of a holding company on September 22, 1995.
 This new holding company purchased the Atchison, Topeka and Santa Fe Railway (often called the "Santa Fe") and Burlington Northern Railroad, and formally merged the railways into the Burlington Northern and Santa Fe Railway on December 31, 1996.
 On January 24, 2005, the railroad's name was officially changed to BNSF Railway Company using the initials of its original name.

-On November 3, 2009, Warren Buffett's Berkshire Hathaway announced it would acquire the remaining 77.4 percent of BNSF it did not already own for $100 per share in cash and stock—a deal valued at $44 billion.
-The company is investing an estimated $34 billion in BNSF and acquiring $10 billion in debt.
-On February 12, 2010, shareholders of Burlington Northern Santa Fe Corporation voted in favor of the acquisition.
+Warren Buffett's Berkshire Hathaway acquired BNSF Railway in February 2010, obtaining all of its shares and taking the company private.

 BNSF and its chief competitor, the Union Pacific Railroad, have a duopoly on all transcontinental freight rail lines in the Western, Midwestern and Southern United States and share trackage rights over thousands of miles of track.

 History

-BNSF's history dates back to 1849, when the Aurora Branch Railroad in Illinois and the Pacific Railroad of Missouri were formed.
-The Aurora Branch eventually grew into the Chicago, Burlington and Quincy Railroad, (CB&Q), a major component of successor Burlington Northern.
-A portion of the Pacific Railroad became the St. Louis-San Francisco Railway (Frisco).
+BNSF's history dates to 1849, when the Aurora Branch Railroad in Illinois and the Pacific Railroad of Missouri were formed by a group of millers who were granted a charter to build a 12 mi-long railroad that connected Aurora with the Galena & Chicago Union Rail Road.
+The Aurora Branch eventually grew into the Chicago, Burlington and Quincy Railroad (CB&Q), a major component of successor Burlington Northern.
+Part of the Pacific Railroad became the St. Louis-San Francisco Railway (Frisco).

 The Atchison, Topeka and Santa Fe Railway (ATSF) was chartered in 1859.
 It built one of the first transcontinental railroads in North America, linking Chicago and Southern California; major branches led to Texas, Denver, and San Francisco.
 The Interstate Commerce Commission denied a proposed merger with the Southern Pacific Transportation Company in the 1980s.

 The Burlington Northern Railroad (BN) was created in 1970 through the consolidation of the Chicago, Burlington and Quincy Railroad, the Great Northern Railway, the Northern Pacific Railway and the Spokane, Portland and Seattle Railway.
 It absorbed the St. Louis-San Francisco Railway (Frisco) in 1980.
 Its main lines included Chicago-Seattle with branches to Texas (ex-Burlington) and Birmingham, Alabama (ex-Frisco), and access to the low-sulfur coal of Wyoming's Powder River Basin.

+The city of Burlington, Iowa is the namesake of Burlington in each of Chicago, Burlington and Quincy Railroad, Burlington Northern Railroad, and BNSF.